Ignacio Camacho

 Ignacio Camacho Barnola (/es/; born 4 May 1990) is a Spanish former professional footballer who played as a defensive midfielder.

 An academy graduate at Atlético Madrid, he made his senior debut at the age of 17.
 He spent the next three years at the club, making 50 appearances and winning Europa League and UEFA Super Cup titles.
-In 2011 he signed for Málaga, where he spent six and a half years and played competitive 199 matches before joining Wolfsburg.
+In 2011 he signed for Málaga, where he spent six and a half years and played nearly 200 official matches before joining Wolfsburg.

 A full Spain international since 2014, Camacho previously earned 51 caps across the various youth levels for his nation, and was part of the sides which won the 2007 European Under-17 and 2013 European Under-21 Championships.

 Club career

 Atlético Madrid

 Camacho was born in Zaragoza, Aragon.
-Initially starting out at hometown club Real Zaragoza, he was spotted by Atlético Madrid, and was signed to its youth academy.
-He made his first-team debut on 1 March 2008, starting, playing 68 minutes and being booked as the Colchoneros won 4–2 at home over FC Barcelona; he had just signed his first professional contract two months earlier.
+Initially starting out at hometown club Real Zaragoza, he was spotted by Atlético Madrid and joined its academy.
+He made his first-team debut on 1 March 2008, starting, playing 68 minutes and being booked as the Colchoneros won 4–2 at home against FC Barcelona; he had just signed his first professional contract two months earlier.

-On 3 May 2008, one day shy of his 18th birthday, Camacho scored his first La Liga goal, netting twice in another home victory, this time 3–0 against Recreativo de Huelva.
-After some excellent performances in his first season, he would however spend the following campaign restricted to Copa del Rey matches (he did not make the league's squad of 18 in most of the games), with coach Javier Aguirre preferring Portuguese Maniche and new signing Éver Banega; this situation would slightly improve in late February 2009 as new coach Abel Resino had a run-in with Maniche, leaving him out of the squad for the remainder of the season.
+On 3 May 2008, one day shy of his 18th birthday, Camacho scored his first La Liga goal, netting twice in another home victory, this time 3–0 over Recreativo de Huelva.
+After some excellent performances in his first season, he would however spend the following campaign restricted to Copa del Rey matches, with coach Javier Aguirre preferring Portuguese Maniche and new signing Éver Banega; this situation would slightly improve in late February 2009 as new coach Abel Resino had a run-in with Maniche, leaving him out of the squad for the remainder of the season.

 Málaga

-2009–10 did not provide Camacho with the needed opportunities to progress; injured for most of the early part of the season, when healthy, he was mainly utilised in injury time of games.
-The following campaign, he appeared even more rarely – no minutes in the league whatsoever – and, in late December 2010, was transferred to Málaga CF, with teammate Sergio Asenjo also making the move in a loan deal.
+2009–10 did not provide Camacho with the needed opportunities to progress; when healthy, he was mainly utilised in injury time of games.
+The next season, he appeared even more rarely – no minutes in the league whatsoever – and, in late December 2010, was transferred to Málaga CF, with his teammate Sergio Asenjo also making the move in a loan deal.

-Camacho scored his first official goal for Málaga on 29 April 2012, from a Jesús Gámez cross for the game's only at home against Valencia CF. He contributed 13 games and 811 minutes as the Andalusia team finished fourth and qualified to the UEFA Champions League for the first time ever.
+Camacho scored his first official goal for Málaga on 29 April 2012, from a Jesús Gámez cross in the 1–0 home defeat of Valencia CF. He contributed 13 games and 811 minutes as the Andalusia team finished fourth and qualified to the UEFA Champions League for the first time ever.